 This is another rather unique looking adapter.
 I’ve only seen this particular style in black although there are two variations.
 The drive pin styles are different.
 On one the drive pins are round while on the other they’re more oval.
 I have not been able to identify any manufacturer information, nor are there any markings on this adapter to give any indication where it’s from.

 These are Webster Chicago adapters.
 I know what you’re thinking…the Webster adapters are metal.
 You’re right, except this is another version that Webster released.
 I honestly can’t tell you what these are made of.
 To me they almost feel like a heavy cardboard or something, but definitely not metal so I put them on this page.
+The more modern adapters that have a similar material use what’s called MDF (medium-density fibreboard).
+It’s basically an engineered wood product and is stronger and more denser than particle board.
+This appears to be a similar material.
 I would assume that this “may” have been Websters attempt to come up with a cheaper alternative to the metal adapters which were quite costly to produce.
 I would think that these were rather early adapters since there were no drive pins on them.
 I have two versions here.
 One says Webster Chicago Corp and is a bit more brown while the other has no markings and is solid black.

 This is a Polydor record adapter.
 Polydor was originally an independent branch of Deutsche Grammophon Gesellschaft which was founded in 1898 by German-born United States citizen Emile Berliner.
 If you happened to read the History page on this site, you’ll recognize Emile Berliner as being the creator of the first known lateral cut record in 1889.
 He also created the Gramophone.
 Polydor had become known for it’s “popular music” label in 1946 under the His Masters Voice trademark.
 It was sometime after that, probably in late the 50’s that this adapter was developed.
 I like this adapter because of its uniqueness.
 It actually has two parts, a front and a back.
 The two pieces twist onto each other and lock together which connects the two sides as one.
 If you look closely at the adapter, you can see how the two pieces connect.
 These adapters were extremely lightweight and many of these that I see today have one side normally broken.